-As discussed above, each Fellows designs, implements and evaluates a unique community-based project that addresses an unmet health need in the community.
+Fellows design, implement and evaluate a unique community-based project that addresses an unmet health need.
 These projects must be at least 200 hours–100 of which are direct service with a client population, the other 100 are for planning, administration, community exploration, evaluation and sustainability planning.
 Each Fellow will work under the supervision of a Site Mentor from the participating agency and an Academic Mentor of the student’s choice from the student’s current academic institution.
-The Program Director is available to provide support and guidance throughout the Fellowship year.
+The Director is available to provide support and guidance throughout the Fellowship year.

-Fellows are required to submit monthly reports about their activities and a comprehensive written final report to their Program Director, Academic Mentor, and Site Mentor.
+Fellows submit monthly reports about their activities and a comprehensive written final report to their Director, Academic Mentor, and Site Mentor.

-Fellows are required to complete a pre- and post- survey for the Fellowship as well as additional program evaluations.
+Fellows complete a pre- and post- survey for the Fellowship as well as additional program evaluations.
 Each Fellow’s Site Mentor also must complete a final Site Mentor survey.
 These surveys are in addition to each Fellow’s evaluation plan for his/her individual project.

 Fellows are required to attend all monthly meetings.
-Monthly meetings provide the Fellows with leadership development, skills-based workshops, interdisciplinary discussions, time for reflection on community service, and an opportunity to network with like-minded students from diverse fields as well as professionals in areas of interest to them.
+Monthly meetings provide the Fellows with leadership development, skills-based workshops, interdisciplinary discussions, time for reflection on projects, and an opportunity to network with like-minded students from diverse fields as well as community leaders.

 In the fall of each year, Fellows work with the Program Director to organize information sessions about the Schweitzer Fellows Program and present information at their schools about their Fellowship experiences.